-Recommendation: UC supports the funding level necessary to reach a maximum award of \$14,800.
+• Recommendation: UC supports the funding level necessary to reach the highest maximum award possible.

-UC FY 2025 Request FY 2024 Enacted FY 2025 President's Budget Request Sums necessary to reach a maximum award of \$14,800 \$22.475 billion \$24.576 billion
+UC FY 2026 Request FY 2025 Enacted FY 2026 President's Budget Request Sums necessary to double the maximum award \$22.475 billion TBD

-More than 82,000 UC undergraduate students currently receive Pell Grants, a critical foundation for the state and institutional aid UC students receive.
+More than 80,000 UC undergraduate students currently receive Pell Grants, a critical foundation for the state and institutional aid UC students receive.
 Currently, California residents with family incomes of up to \$80,000 receive aid that covers their tuition, and nearly two-thirds of UC undergraduates receive grant assistance that allows them to cover part of the cost of food, housing and other expenses.
 All UC students are expected to contribute to their own cost of education with loans, earnings from work or savings.
 Without robust funding for Pell Grants, UC students would have to borrow more and/or work beyond what is considered manageable, and it may take longer to complete their degrees.